Greenfield Hotel Development in Africa & Middle East: Your Definitive Q&A Hub for 2026 in Africa

 Question from: Ayi Renaud Dossavi - Project Developer, Lomé Togo

-The most successful properties achieve a 'sense of place' - a feeling they could only exist in their specific location.
-This is achieved by embedding local context from the outset.
-Start by engaging local architects, artisans, and craftspeople in the schematic design phase.
-Use indigenous materials (like thatch, local stone, or sustainably sourced timber) in a way that meets international durability standards.
-Design for climate, not against it.
+The most successful properties achieve a profound 'sense of place' - a feeling they could only exist in their specific location.
+This authenticity is achieved by embedding local context from the very first schematic sketches.
+Start by engaging local architects, artisans, and craftspeople in the design phase, not as an afterthought.
+Use indigenous materials like thatch, local stone, or sustainably sourced timber in innovative ways.

 Example: A new safari lodge in the Okavango Delta worked with local artisans to create custom furniture from invasive bush species, turning an ecological problem into a unique design feature and a powerful conservation story for guests.